As used in Chapter 4729-6 of the Administrative Code:

 (F) "Referral for assessment" means a process whereby an intervenor who has reason to believe that a pharmacist is impaired directs that individual to be examined for diagnosis and treatment.

-(G) "Treatment assessor" means an individual who is licensed under Chapter 4731. of the Revised Code as a doctor of medicine or a doctor of osteopathic medicine and surgery and who is a certified addictionist or an individual who is certified by the Ohio department of alcohol and drug addiction services (ODADAS) as a certified chemical dependency counselor 3 or 2 pursuant to section 3793.07 of the Revised Code and division 3793:2 of the Administrative Code and who by training and experience can make an assessment of a pharmacist's impairment.
+(G) "Treatment assessor" means an individual who is licensed under Chapter 4731. of the Revised Code as a doctor of medicine or a doctor of osteopathic medicine and surgery and who is a certified addictionist or an individual who is certified by the Ohio department of mental health and addiction services as a certified chemical dependency counselor 3 or 2 pursuant to division 3793:2 of the Administrative Code and who by training and experience can make an assessment of a pharmacist's impairment.

 (H) "Individualized treatment plan" is a written document which shall provide for inpatient treatment, outpatient treatment, family therapy, psychotherapy, professional support groups, twelve-step programs, aftercare including support and self-help groups, monitoring programs consisting of random, chain of evidence drug screens, and work site review.
 The above services and other services may be determined by an approved treatment provider.